1anoopmp/1anoopmp/README.md

 - 👋 Hi, I’m Anoop MP
-- 👀 I’m interested in Network Programming,Cloud Computing,IOT.
+- 👀 I’m interested in Embedded Systems,Computer Networks and Cybersecurity.
-- 🌱 I’m currently learning Data structures and Algorithms,Automation.
+- currently learning & working in C++,Embedded C.
-- 💞️ I’m looking to collaborate on Data structures
+-

-- 📫 How to reach me ...
+-

 <!---
 1anoopmp/1anoopmp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.